anon-blue/anon.blue/README.txt

-                            what the fuck are you do
+                            what the fuck are you doing?????
+Your compi   acgrfrewrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr